History of UCLA Emergency Medicine

 The Center for Prehospital Care (CPC) is one of the world’s leading institutions for EMS education and research.
 With 20 full-time faculty and staff and more than 100 part-time instructors, the CPC educates nearly 20,000 students annually in over 600 courses including Basic and Advanced Cardiac Life Support, Pediatric Advanced Life Support, and Paramedic and EMT continuing medical education.
 These programs are provided to some of the largest and most innovative fire departments, hospitals, EMS and law enforcement agencies in the country.

 A number of UCLA faculty in Westwood and Olive View have served on the editorial board of the Annals of Emergency Medicine, the major emergency medicine peer-reviewed journal in the US and worldwide.
-Larry Baraff was the Pediatrics section editor for many years, David Schriger is a Deputy Editor, Greg Moran and David Talan are Associate Editors, Bill Mower and Greg Hendey are Decision Editors, and Richelle Cooper is a Research Methodology Editor.
-Dave Talan and Greg Moran have served on Infectious Diseases Society of America consensus panels.
+Larry Baraff was the Pediatrics section editor for many years, David Schriger and Richelle Cooper are Deputy Editors, Bill Mower, Greg Hendey, Greg Moran, and David Talan are Associate Editors.
+David Talan and Greg Moran have served on Infectious Diseases Society of America consensus panels.
 Pam Dyne is a past President of the Emergency Medicine Council of Residency Directors.
 Larry Baraff served 2 terms on the Board of Directors of the American College of Emergency Physicians (ACEP), and is a past President of the California Chapter.
-He and James Seidel (Harbor-Pediatrics) created the Emergency Care for Children initiative which led to the creation of Emergency Departments Approved for Pediatrics and Pediatric Critical Care Centers in Los Angeles and across the United States.
 The UCLA EM faculty are responsible for several important lines of research including innovative approaches to acute cerebrovascular disease, medical education, NEXUS clinical decision rules, behavioral health issues, acute infectious disease surveillance, pediatric fever guidelines, and global health.